Alan Sugar: Political involvement

-For the United Kingdom European Union membership referendum, 2016, he endorsed the "Remain" campaign.
-In May 2017, Sugar endorsed Theresa May for the 2017 United Kingdom general election.
+In 2016, Sugar endorsed the "Remain" campaign for the referendum on membership of the European Union.

-During a June 2017 radio interview with LBC's Nick Ferrari, Sugar said when asked about the 2017 election results that "it's very, very surprising.
-I think I'd join a lot of people when I say the Theresa May and Conservative campaign was very lacking in what they were going to offer the public" and that "Jeremy Corbyn did a very good job wooing the young and educated people.
-I would add that those people who voted for him are quite bright and educated, but also not very experienced in life".
+In May 2017, Sugar endorsed the Conservative Party at that year's general election.
+During a June 2017 radio interview with LBC's Nick Ferrari, Sugar was asked about the general election result.
+He said, "It's very, very surprising.
+I think I'd join a lot of people when I say the Theresa May and Conservative campaign was very lacking in what they were going to offer the public."
+He added that Labour leader Jeremy Corbyn "did a very good job wooing the young and educated people.
+I would add that those people who voted for him are quite bright and educated, but also not very experienced in life."

-On 31 March 2018, after complaints from Labour politicians, Sugar deleted a tweet showing an edited image of Labour leader Jeremy Corbyn in a car with Adolf Hitler.
+On 31 March 2018, after complaints from Labour politicians, Sugar deleted a tweet showing an edited image of Jeremy Corbyn in a car with Adolf Hitler.
 The incident occurred after Corbyn said the party "must do better" in resolving the party's problems with antisemitism.
 Shadow Chancellor John McDonnell had urged him to "delete and disown" the tweet.
-Sugar responded that he was "not the originator" and that "There is no smoke without fire in Labour".
+Sugar responded that he was "not the originator" and that "there is no smoke without fire in Labour".

-On 5 April 2018, Sugar published an ode critical of the UK's Labour Party leader Jeremy Corbyn.
+On 5 April 2018, Sugar published an ode critical of Jeremy Corbyn, and in December that year, he announced during a television interview that he would leave Britain if Corbyn became prime minister.

-In December 2018, Sugar announced during a television interview that he would leave Britain if Corbyn became prime minister.
+Sugar last voted in the House of Lords on 24 October 2017 on an amendment to the Financial Guidance and Claims Bill.
+He last spoke during a take-note debate on a second Brexit referendum on 25 October 2018: he called for Boris Johnson and Michael Gove to be prosecuted "for the £350 million lie on the red bus", and stated his support for a "vote on the final negotiated terms" because the "public were misled".
+He has not retired from the Lords: he returned to swear the Oath of Allegiance to King Charles in September 2024, thereby retaining his seat.

-Sugar endorsed Boris Johnson during the 2019 Conservative Party leadership election.
-He later endorsed the Conservative Party in the 2019 general election.
+Sugar endorsed Boris Johnson during the 2019 Conservative Party leadership election, and endorsed the party in that year's general election.